 1.06.05 Do Not Pass "Do Not Pass" indicates the Committee's recommendation not to pass the Resolution.
 For the Resolution to be considered, it must be moved and seconded from the floor of the Assembly.
 1.07 A resolution is presented to the Assembly by a representative of the Committee with its recommendation.
 Amendments 2.00 Amendments may alter or even reverse the purpose or effect of the original Resolution.
-2.01 A Resolution may be amended by "striking" or "deleting" parts of it, "inserting" or "adding" material, or by both.
-Any voting member may make an amendment.
+2.01 Any voting member may make a motion to amend a resolution.
 A second is required.
 The President may require the voting member making the substantive amendment to provide a written copy of the amendment to the Secretary of the Assembly before a vote is taken on the amendment.
 2.02 Amendments may be made to a resolution, to previous amendments, or in some cases to procedural motions.
 Each amendment is considered in order, and at each point, passing an amendment modifies the next stage of the matter.
 2.03 When an amendment is moved, made and seconded, the amendment becomes the primary substantive motion on the floor and is the subject of discussion.
 When discussion on the amendment is complete, the Assembly votes whether to change the original resolution (Yes) or not (No).
 If the amendment passes, then the question is on the amended resolution.
-2.04 Resolutions, amendments, and other actions require a simple majority to pass unless specifically noted.
+2.04 Resolutions, amendments, and other actions require a simple majority to pass unless specifically noted in the Constitution, Bylaws, and Continuing Resolutions, the Standing Rules, or Roberts Rules of Order, Newly Revised.
 Procedural Motions 3.00 Certain motions may be made and acted upon while there is a substantive motion on the floor.
 A procedural motion may be on the floor at the same time as a substantive motion and may be displaced by further procedural motions.
 Those motions permitted by these rules in order of precedence are as follows- 3.01 "I move we adjourn."
 This motion cannot interrupt a speaker.
 It requires a second.
 It is not debatable.
 Requires a majority vote to pass.
 When there is no further business, the President may declare the Assembly adjourned without a motion.
 3.02 "I move we recess for minutes, or until" This motion may not interrupt a speaker.
 It requires a second.
 It may be amended.
 It is not debatable.
 It requires a majority vote to pass.
 The President may declare a recess without a motion.
 3.03 "I call for the orders of the day."
 This motion may interrupt a speaker.
 It does not require a second.
 It is not debatable, and it requires no vote.
 It enables the Assembly to return to its Agenda and time schedule.
 The President may invoke the Orders of the Day without a motion.